SulaimanSayyed21/h446Alevel/h446Alevel.md

     Dashboard --> Test
 ```

-The dashboard page initially job is to provide the option to the user, whihc would take him to the practice or play ground page.
+The dashboard page initially job is to provide the option to the user, which would take him to the practice/play ground page ot to the test page.

 ![playground-01.jpg](images\\docs\\playground-01.jpg)<br>
 *figure-29*

 - The above diagram shows different phases of the practice page which is labelled as `Playground`.
 - It consist of UI design consisting of `header` as in other previous pages and a footer.
-There is a dropdown menu present in the header which shwos the list of topic available to practice.
-Just below the header a messge is shown with some instructions about the lesson being displayed.
+There is a dropdown menu present in the header which shows the list of topic available to practice.
+Just below the header a message is shown with some instructions about the lesson being displayed.
 -  When a topic is chosen by the user , it adds four buttons to display the lessons, and when lesson is pressed accordion is used to display different questions which are scrollable and presents the choice to the user.
 -  At the bottom there is an answer button which tells if the user has been successful or not.

-#### Designing and implementing the practice page 4.5.1
+#### Designing and Implementing the Practice Page (4.5.1)

 - Besides header and footer it has four main parts followed by a link to navigate to the previous page.